stuck-overflow/ferris-bot/README.md

 right credential.

-Prepare a `.toml` file with the correct credentials, see [`sample.twitchauth.toml`](sample.twitchauth.toml) for an example.
-By default the app will look for a file named `twitchauth.toml`, you can override this name with the `--credentials_file` flag.
+Prepare a `.toml` file with the correct credentials, see [`sample.ferrisbot.toml`](sample.ferrisbot.toml) for an example.
+By default the app will look for a file named `ferrisbot.toml`, you can override this name with the `--config_file` flag.

 ### 1. Obtain user permission